finance calculator

 When to use it

-• Checking if a target sell price hits your profit goal after fees.
+• Checking whether a proposed sell price will hit your profit target after accounting for commissions and fees.

 Tips & cautions

-• Assumes a single buy and sell price; complex lots may need weighted cost basis.
+• Assumes a single average buy price and a single average sell price; complex tax lots and multiple entry/exit prices may require more detailed cost basis calculations.

 Worked examples